Dwight D. Eisenhower: Presidential campaign of 1952

-Eisenhower insisted on campaigning in the South in the general election, against the advice of his campaign team, refusing to surrender the region to the Democratic Party.
+Eisenhower insisted on campaigning in the South in the general election, against the advice of his campaign team, refusing to surrender the region to the Democrats.
 The campaign strategy was dubbed "K1C2" and was intended to focus on attacking the Truman administration on three failures: the Korean War, Communism, and corruption.

-Two controversies tested him and his staff during the campaign, but they did not damage the campaign.
+Two controversies tested him and his staff, but they did not damage the campaign.
 One involved a report that Nixon had improperly received funds from a secret trust.
 Nixon spoke out adroitly to avoid potential damage, but the matter permanently alienated the two candidates.
 The second issue centered on Eisenhower's relented decision to confront the controversial methods of Joseph McCarthy on his home turf in a Wisconsin appearance.
-Just two weeks before the election, Eisenhower vowed to go to Korea and end the war there.
-He promised to maintain a strong commitment against Communism while avoiding the topic of NATO; finally, he stressed a corruption-free, frugal administration at home.
+Eisenhower condemned "wickedness in government", an allusion to gay government employees who were conflated with communism during McCarthyism.

 Eisenhower defeated Democratic candidate Adlai Stevenson II in a landslide, with an electoral margin of 442 to 89, marking the first Republican return to the White House in 20 years.
 He also brought a Republican majority in the House, by eight votes, and in the Senate, evenly divided with Vice President Nixon providing Republicans the majority.

 Eisenhower was the last president born in the 19th century, and he was the oldest president-elect at age 62 since James Buchanan in 1856.
 He was the third commanding general of the Army to serve as president, after George Washington and Ulysses S. Grant, and the last not to have held political office prior to becoming president until Donald Trump entered office in January 2017.

 Election of 1956

-The United States presidential election of 1956 was held on November 6, 1956.
-Eisenhower, the popular incumbent, successfully ran for re-election.
+In the United States presidential election of 1956, Eisenhower, the popular incumbent, was re-elected with an electoral margin of 457 to 73.
 The election was a re-match of 1952, as his opponent in 1956 was Stevenson, a former Illinois governor, whom Eisenhower had defeated four years earlier.
 Compared to the 1952 election, Eisenhower gained Kentucky, Louisiana, and West Virginia from Stevenson, while losing Missouri.
 His voters were less likely to bring up his leadership record.
-Instead what stood out this time, "was the response to personal qualities— to his sincerity, his integrity and sense of duty, his virtue as a family man, his religious devotion, and his sheer likeableness."
+Instead what stood out this time "was the response to personal qualities — to his sincerity, his integrity and sense of duty, his virtue as a family man, his religious devotion, and his sheer likeableness."